alemamm/oakmower/index.md

 * driving into molehills and
 * crashing into "unwired" obstacles such as trees.

-Proper abstacle detection for mowing bots can save lives, money and the bot itself.
+Proper obstacle detection for mowing bots can save lives, money and the bot itself.
 The aim is to prove that this can be achieved using the OpenCV AI Kit with Depth (OAK-D).

 ## Problem description
 Considering the importance of health and safety and the dangers posed by a lawn mower's cutting blades, any solution for limit and obstacle detection needs to be sufficiently robust.
 The most common approach today are boundary wires that need to be burried surrounding and thus limiting the lawn area.
 Any other obstacle is detected with contact sensors once the robot crashes into it.
 However, the robot will require some time to actually stop.
 If the obstacle is small, light or flat enough, the robot will not stop.
 As the number of lawn mower bots increases so do the stories about cut cattails, dead hedgehogs, etc. Click on the video below for an illustration of our bot's behaviour when encountering obstacles.